MykolaBernadsky/DVVS3/README.md

 # DVVS3
-This is my homework not last and  not first
+This is my last homework.